pytorch/serve/examples/nmt_transformer/german_translation/README.md

     ```
     Here sample.txt contains simple english sentences which are given as input to [Inference API](https://github.com/pytorch/serve/blob/master/docs/inference_api.md#predictions-api).
 The output of above curl command will be the german translation of sentences present in the sample.txt file.

-## Demo to configure TorchServe with batch-supported model
+## English-to-German translation using TorchServe with batch-supported model

 * Start the model server.
 In this example, we are starting the model server with config.properties file